thephpleague/csv/README.md

 ## System Requirements

-You need the `mbstring` extension to use `Csv` and the latest stable version of PHP is recommended.
+You need the `ext-filter` extension to use `Csv` and the latest stable version of PHP is recommended.

 Please find below the PHP support for `Csv` version 9.